 - The movement is rooted in the basic concepts of human movement; you have to move your own body weight in a dynamic fashion in the desired direction.

-- The force plate collects data throughout the entire duration of the jump, which allows us to get qualitative measures that describe an individual's movement, not simply quantitative measures of output.
+- The force plate collects data throughout the entire duration of the jump, which allows us to get strategy measures that describe an individual's movement, not simply quantitative measures of output.

 - Reliability of the vertical jump assessment is high, as is the reliability or internal consistency of the variables that Sparta uses